Whiskers-Apps/assets/README.md

-# assets
+# Whisker Apps Assets
-Assets for whiskers apps
+This is a collection of assets used org wide.